 Whatever type of mask you choose, be sure to work it into the hair and scalp.
 "Massaging the scalp will help the natural oils move down the hair shaft, helping to seal the cuticle and fight frizz," says Townsend.

 Coconut oil contains lauric acid, a moisturizing medium-chain fatty acid that penetrates hair and reduces protein loss, making it a great at-home hair treatment for added strength and shine.
 Which, incidentally, can also help with frizz, notes Townsend.
-"Frizz is caused by hair damage and humidity so keeping the cuticle sealed is very important.," he says.
+"Frizz is caused by hair damage and humidity so keeping the cuticle sealed is very important," he says.
 For this mask, simply apply coconut oil from your roots to ends, combing through the hair so the oil is equally dispersed.
 After the coconut oil has rested for your desired time (one hour, or overnight if you want major shine), rinse and repeat until all the oil is gone.
 This treatment can be used once per week or a couple of times per week.

-This might be the messiest DIY in the list, but according to one Byrdie editor, it is a monthly must.
+This might be the messiest DIY on the list, but according to one Byrdie editor, it is a monthly must.
 Eggs are a great source of protein and fatty acids, and they're full of amino acids that can promote hair growth.
 Be sure to let your mask sit for 30 minutes, and then rinse and enjoy smooth, healthy tresses.
 Stick to once per month for this treatment.

 To avoid a runny hair mask, beat one or two eggs depending on your hair length, and combine them with your everyday conditioner.